horia-apostol/AspNetCore.Identity/README.md

-# ASP.NET 8 Identity
+# ASP.NET Core 8 Identity

 This project is an ASP.NET Core 8 application that provides identity and authentication features.
-It includes an implementation for the `IEmailSender` interface using `SendGrid`, external login providers templates, QR code generation for 2FA and structured logging with `Serilog`.
+It includes an implementation for the `IEmailSender` interface using `SendGrid`, external login providers templates, custom properties for `ApplicationUser`, QR code generation for 2FA and structured logging with `Serilog`.
 The application is designed to be easy to configure and run, with an `SQLite` database, so no additional database setup is required.

 ## Features